gbellandi/bubble_size_analysis/README.md

 ### Packages used
 - opencv
 - skimage

+### Requirements
+At the moment only fully compatible for Python 3.5

 ## The Idea
 The user is provided with a number of tools that have been already adjusted to be applicable to the purpose of bubble detection, so to shorten the time expended in developing your own algorithm and parameter selection.